Skip to content

 Can You Wear Red to a Wedding?

-Author Sadie Ellis - 3 minute read
+Author Sadie Ellis - 4 minute read

 Is Red Too Bold for a Wedding?

-Red is undeniably eye-catching, which can sometimes make it seem like too bold of a choice for a wedding.
-At its heart, wedding guest etiquette is about celebrating the couple’s big day and not drawing attention away from them.
-If you’re attending a more formal or traditional wedding, it’s wise to be cautious with your colour choice.
-Bright, vibrant reds may detract from the couple, especially in wedding photos.
-However, if the dress code is more relaxed, red can be a fantastic option, especially if you style it appropriately for the occasion.
-Co-ords, which pair a red top and skirt or trousers, can offer a fresh, modern twist while still keeping things sophisticated.
+Red is undeniably eye-catching, which can sometimes make it seem like too bold a choice for a wedding.
+At its heart, wedding guest etiquette is about celebrating the happy couple’s big day and not drawing attention away from them.
+If you’re attending a more formal or traditional wedding, it’s wise to be cautious with your color choice.

 When to Avoid Red

 In certain cultures, red carries significant meaning.
-At Indian or Chinese weddings, for example, red is often reserved for the bride or wedding party, as it symbolises luck and prosperity.
-If you're attending a wedding of this kind, it’s best to avoid red, as it could clash with the couple’s attire.
-Even in Western weddings, red might not always be the best option.
-In more traditional settings, a vibrant red dress or co-ord might stand out too much in photographs, especially next to more neutral colours like white, grey or beige.
-If you're unsure, it’s safer to choose a softer colour to blend in seamlessly with the other guests.
+In China, red is traditionally worn by brides, making it inappropriate for guests to wear the same color.
+At an Indian wedding, for example, red is often reserved for the bride or wedding party, as it symbolises luck and prosperity.
+If you’re attending a wedding of this kind, it’s best to avoid the color red, as it could clash with the couple’s attire.

 How to Style Red for a Wedding

-If you do decide to wear red, the key is to balance the boldness of the colour with a more understated overall look.
-For formal or evening weddings, consider deeper shades like burgundy, wine or crimson.
-These colours feel sophisticated and timeless, especially in luxurious fabrics like velvet or satin.
 Co-ords in these deeper shades can create a refined look, especially when paired with a structured blazer or sleek heels.
 For more casual or daytime weddings, brighter reds such as cherry or coral can work well, particularly if the outfit features a floral pattern or is made of lightweight fabric, like chiffon or organza.
+A well-chosen red outfit will suit the occasion when styled thoughtfully.

 When styling your red outfit, it’s important to keep accessories minimal.
 Opt for neutral accessories like a simple clutch and understated jewellery to complement the boldness of the dress or co-ord.
 Additionally, consider keeping your makeup natural to avoid overdoing it.
-If your red ensemble is a statement, a modest silhouette, such as an A-line skirt paired with a fitted top or a co-ord set with a more tailored cut, will keep things balanced.

 Whether it’s a formal evening event or a laid-back afternoon affair, there’s a perfect red outfit for every wedding.
 Rich, dark reds like ruby and wine are ideal for black-tie celebrations, adding elegance without being overpowering.
 For more casual events or outdoor weddings, lighter reds or patterned co-ord sets can be refreshing and fun.
 The flexibility of co-ords, whether it’s a matching red top and trousers or a skirt, makes them an excellent choice for mixing things up while still staying within the boundaries of wedding guest attire.